 Included in this introductory guide to 10 Swiss cities you will find information about what to see and do, where to stay, recommended restaurants and more.
 You will also discover why each city deserves to feature in your Swiss travel itinerary.

 This article is a compilation of contributions from travel bloggers who also share a love of Switzerland.
-Having lived in Switzerland and visited numerous times over the years this is the perfect place to start when planning your itinerary.
+Having lived in Switzerland and visited numerous times over the years this (plus my Swiss bucket list) is the perfect place to start when planning your itinerary.

 - Guide to the 10 best cities to visit in Switzerland